- The age you retire can make a big difference for your financial outlook.

 On the other hand, some of the scenarios were more challenging.
 In about 20% of the scenarios, the couple would run short on money in their portfolio and need to make lifestyle changes to make ends meet, for instance selling a home or reducing spending.
 In a very difficult market scenario, defined in this case as the worst 2.5% of the scenarios, their portfolio would be used up with about $650,000 in expenses remaining during their plan.

 The illustration suggests that working 2 years longer significantly increases the chances of the plan succeeding.
-According to the illustration, the revised plan would let them maintain their current lifestyle in close to 95% of the scenarios, which feels like a strong plan to Kathy and Bob.
+According to the illustration, the revised plan would let them maintain their current lifestyle in over 90% of the scenarios, which feels like a strong plan to Kathy and Bob.
 Even in a challenging market, their portfolio could cover more of their expenses—the shortfall from their portfolio was reduced by about $400,000.

 Bob asks if working longer could let them spend more money once they do retire, so Dylan creates one more illustration.
 Again he models retirement at age 65, but in this scenario he increases the annual spending.
 The result is that the plan has about the same chance of success as retiring at 63, but the couple can spend an extra $10,000 each year.